anthonycaccese/es-theme-crt/README.md

 # CRT, an EmulationStation theme with video support
 A simple theme for Emulation Station and RetroPie with support for the video view added by fieldofcows.
-Originally based on the awesome Carbon theme by Eric Hettervik; and then rebuilt from scratch so I could learn the theming system for ES
+Originally based on the Carbon theme by Eric Hettervik; and then rebuilt from scratch so I could learn the theming system for ES.
+Discussion ongoing in this thread: https://retropie.org.uk/forum/topic/7022/new-theme-crt-with-support-for-video-preview

 ---

 ### Updates

+*5/3/2017*
+- Updated CRT Bezel images from PNG to SVG to help with clean scaling on different resolutions
+- Added future support for z-index layering being discussed in this thread - https://retropie.org.uk/forum/topic/9785/z-index-support-for-themes

 *4/30/2017*
 - Fixed box art scaling issue on video view